Lawrence Barrett: Biography

 A native of Paterson, New Jersey, Barrett was born in 1838 to Mary Agnes (née Read) Barrett and tailor Thomas Barrett, Irish immigrants who had settled in Paterson.
 He was raised in Detroit, and made his first stage appearance there in 1853 as Murad in The French Spy.
 In December 1856 he made his first New York appearance at the Chambers Street theatre as Sir Thomas Clifford in The Hunchback.

 In 1858 he was in the repertory company at the Boston Museum.
 In 1862 enlisted for the American Civil War, and was appointed a captain in Company B of the 28th Regiment Massachusetts Volunteer Infantry Regiment; he served until resigning in 1863.
 From 1868 to 1870, with John McCullough, he managed the California Theatre, San Francisco, where he frequently toured the interior towns with McCullough and casts from the theater.

 Among his many and varied parts may be mentioned Hamlet, King Lear, Macbeth, Shylock, Richard III, Wolsey, Benedick in Much Ado About Nothing, Richelieu, David Garrick, Hernani, Alfred Evelyn, Lanciotto in George Henry Boker's (1823–1890) Francesca da Rimini, and Janies Harebell in The Man o' Airlie.

 Barrett acted in London in 1867, 1882, 1883 and 1884, his "Cardinal Richelieu" portrayal in Edward Bulwer-Lytton's drama being considered his best part.
-In 1889, he produced the first performance of The Duchess of Padua, retitling it Guido Ferranti and taking on the title role.
+In 1891, he produced the first performance of Oscar Wilde's The Duchess of Padua, retitling it Guido Ferranti and taking on the title role.
 In 1869 Barrett partnered with actor John McCullough in the creation of San Francisco's California Theater, leaving his management position within two years, although he became a frequent actor on tour of the West throughout the 1870s and 80s.
 He was particularly successful in Kansas City, Missouri, where he performed for a week in December 1870 in the inaugural season of the Coates Opera House; he returned 11 times.
 In 1889, he produced William Young's play Ganelon, with himself in the title role.
 The expensive production set in the Middle Ages had a successful run.
 William S. Hart, who was initially hired to play one of the roles, recalled," The performances were given, and they were highly creditable too!"